Skip to content

 Business terms, contracts, and support

-Rebranded from Secure Trading in 2020.
-Owned by Vespa Capital. £2.6bn+ annualised volume across 13,000-20,000 businesses (numbers vary by source year).
+Rebranded from Secure Trading in 2020 following CORDET Capital Partners' coordinated acquisition in May 2019. £2.6bn+ annualised volume across 13,000-20,000 businesses (numbers cited in marketing — vary by source year).
 Layoff history on the US side documented in Glassdoor reviews — operational headcount risk worth knowing.

 Frequently Asked Questions